 Since 1996, we have successfully acquired and integrated more than 50 brands into our company.
 Most recently, on February 19, 2020, we acquired Farmwise LLC, maker of Farmwise Veggie Fries, Farmwise Veggie Tots and Farmwise Veggie Rings.
 On May 15, 2019, we acquired the Clabber Girl Corporation, including the Clabber Girl, Rumford, Davis, Hearth Club and Royal brands of retail baking powder, baking soda and corn starch, and the Royal brand of foodservice dessert mixes, from Hulman & Company.
-We refer to these acquisitions in this report as the "Farmwise acquisition" and the "Clabber Girl acquisition," respectively, and unless the context requires otherwise, when we discuss the financial performance of Clabber Girl business and not just the Clabber Girl brand.
+We refer to these acquisitions in this report as the "Farmwise acquisition" and the "Clabber Girl acquisition," respectively, and unless the context requires otherwise, when we discuss the financial performance of Clabber Girl, we are discussing the financial performance of the entire Clabber Girl business and not just the Clabber Girl brand.
 These acquisitions have been accounted for using the acquisition method of accounting and, accordingly, the assets acquired, liabilities assumed and results of operations of the acquired businesses are included in our consolidated financial statements from the date of acquisition.
 These acquisitions and the application of the acquisition method of accounting affect comparability between periods.